karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

 #### Data Types

-Now even with those new concrete classes, we need to be able to carry information about a given data type without the need of instantiating a tensor.
-Actually this information is carried by the [`DataType` enum class](https://github.com/karllessard/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/DataType.java), which converts back and forth a type alias (such as `Integer`) to a TF data type (such as `INT32`).
+Now even with those new concrete classes, we need to be able to carry information about a given data type without accessing a tensor instance.
+Actually, this information is carried by the [`DataType` enum class](https://github.com/karllessard/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/DataType.java), which converts back and forth a type alias (such as `Integer`) to a TF data type (such as `INT32`).

-Again, this conversion can be sometimes painful and could be avoid by changing the `DataType` enum class to a normal one, that is instantiated in each tensor class.
+Again, this conversion can be sometimes painful and could be avoid by changing the `DataType` enum class to a normal static object in each tensor class.
 For example:

 ```java
 public abstract class DataType<U> {